David-Aceves/cripto-stats/README.md

 With the current technological techniques and the existing computational power, it is possible to automate different actions within the cryptocurrency management platforms and the binance api, it is possible to create algorithms for the various trading strategies.

 # 🤞 Goal 🤞
-Create software that allows recreating the candlestick chart, also known as OHLC in order to automate the statistical analysis.
+Create software that allows recreating the candlestick chart, also known as OHLC in order to automate the statistical analysis from the Binance API and our database.

 Create an algorithm that gets at least 1 cent per transaction.

 ![alt text](stats_example.png)